AndyStubbs/3-bit-games/README.md

 2. Open with Godot 4.3
 ---

-## Contribution

-Contributions are welcome!
-If you'd like to improve the game or add features, feel free to fork the repository and submit pull requests.

 ## License

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this software as per the terms of the license.
 See the [LICENSE](LICENSE) file for details.